-After selecting one or more entries in one of the Results Tables and pressing the "Explore and download" button in the top right of the page or the link in the top right of the preview window, the ALMA Request Handler will open in a pop-up window as shown in Figure 3.1.
+After selecting one or more entries in one of the Results Tables and pressing the "Download" button in the top right of the page or the link in the top right of the preview window, the ALMA Request Handler will open in a pop-up window as shown in Figure 3.1.
 The Request Handler window can also be opened in a new tab by clicking on the square-and-arrow icon at the top-right the pop-up window.
 If proprietary data were selected, a login screen will appear, and users will need to input their ALMA credentials to access the Request Handler.

 The new Request Handler has two main panels.
 The right panel lists the files.
-The left panel shows options for selecting which data are displayed based on various options, including project, Group OUS, Member OUS, source, array and file type (FITS files or gzip files).
-This is particularly useful when querying a dataset with many targets or many Member OUSs.
-Primary beam corrected FITS files (\.pbcor.fits) have previews that, when clicked on, open in a new tab, where they can be used interactively.
-Additionally, clicking on the CARTA symbol will display the images in CARTA.
+Primary beam corrected FITS files (.pbcor.fits) have previews that, when clicked on, open in a new tab where they can be used interactively, and clicking on the CARTA symbol will display the images in CARTA.
 Each file can be selected for download by clicking on the checkbox to the left of each filename.
-In addition, clicking on the icon with the three horizontal lines above the column of checkboxes will open a menu that will allow for selecting or unselecting all readme files, product files, auxiliary files, raw data, raw (semipass) data and external data packages.
-When a file is selected for download, the background of the row becomes orange.
+A series of quick-select buttons above the filelist can be used to select all the readme files, product tar files, auxiliary tar files, raw data files, raw (semipass) data files or external data tar files.
+When a file is selected for download, the row background changes to orange.